BrickMMO/hackathon-set/index.markdown

    > Checkout a list of available sensors and motors
    > [https://brickmmo.github.io/media/sensors-motors](https://brickmmo.github.io/media/sensors-motors)

+4. Write the [pseudocode](https://pseudocode.codeadam.ca) for your interaction.

-4. Document this interactive concept using the Google Docs template.
+5. Document this interactive concept using the Google Docs template.

    > You can download a copy of this tempate
    > [https://docs.google.com/presentation/d/1gknSInaIIco2ORqP4cA35TlsDo5pSZ863Nm8OcLPfaI](https://docs.google.com/presentation/d/1gknSInaIIco2ORqP4cA35TlsDo5pSZ863Nm8OcLPfaI)

-5. Add your document to the [hackathonset](https://github.com/BrickMMO/hackathon-set.git) repo.
+6. Add your document to the [hackathon-set](https://github.com/BrickMMO/hackathon-set.git) repo.
+You can add your PDF document to the `results` folder.

    You will need to fork the repo, add your changes, and submit a pull request.